Vasque Breeze LT Mid GTX

 - Stitching that runs up the back of the heel caused pain initially, but this quickly wore off.

 - Snug, narrow fit isn’t ideal for those with wider feet.

-The Vasque Breeze LT Mid GTX is a versatile boot given its light weight, but many hikers and backpackers might want additional support and protection for long climbs or uneven terrain.
-For these environments, Arc’teryx’s Aerios FL Mid GTX is a great option: It’s a much more serious design that comes in at just 1 pound 10.1 ounces per pair (0.9 ounces lighter than the Breeze LT).
+The Breeze LT is a versatile boot given its light weight, but many hikers and backpackers might want additional support and protection for long climbs or uneven terrain.
+For these environments, we like Arc’teryx’s Aerios FL Mid GTX, which is a more serious design that comes in at just 1 pound 10 ounces per pair (1 oz. lighter than the Breeze LT).
 The Aerios’ outsole is made of the same impressive Vibram Megagrip compound, but the shoe has a noticeably stiffer feel underfoot and greater protection and durability thanks to the burly toe cap and TPU overlays along the sides.
 In the end, unless you prefer the Vasque’s softer and cushier construction, we think the Arc’teryx Aerios outperforms it across the board.